-The ten-year present worth O&M cost for groundwater supply is \$740,000, while the WPCA connection cost is \$378,000.
-The present worth of O&M for a ten year period is estimated at \$362,000 less than the independent supply well alternative.
-The groundwater supply alternative also does not include a cost for a water meter reader or billing staff.
-In the WPCA connection alternative, administrative items such meter reading or billing are incorporated as part of the water rates.
+The ten-year present worth O&M cost for groundwater supply is \$906,000, while the CWC connection cost is \$891,000.
+Both of these estimates are relatively equal in cost, but this cost does not include a cost for a water meter reader or billing staff for the groundwater supply alternative.
+In the CWC connection alternative, administrative items such meter reading or billing are incorporated as part of the water rates.

-The costs above are based on 100 water service connections ten years in the future.
-If only 50 connections are made, it is fair to assume that less money would be collected from water use rates.
-In a smaller system such as Higganum, O&M monetary problems could develop if numerous service connections are not made to alleviate costs of O&M. An advantage to connecting to the WPCA system is that the WPCA would be directly responsible for this and the HigganumVillage Center could develop at a slower pace without affecting the water system.
+The costs above are based on 200 water service connections ten years in the future.
+If only 100 connections are made, it is fair to assume that less money would be collected from water use rates.
+In a smaller system such as Tylerville, O&M monetary problems could develop if numerous service connections are not made to pay costs.
+An advantage to connecting to the CWC system is that the CWC would be directly responsible for this and the Tylerville Commercial Area could develop at a slower pace without affecting the water system.